theforeman/foreman-infra/docs/redmine.md

 ## Backups

-The Redmine database and files are backed up daily to the Puppetmaster via Dirvish.
+The Redmine database and files are backed up daily to the Puppetserver via restic.
 Should you need to recover the setup, apply the Puppet manifests from foreman-infra to a new Centos host, and then restore the backup DB to PostgreSQL and the files to `/var/lib/redmine`.